Duat: Journey of the Sun

-Differences in Sources
+Differences in sources

 A section of the Egyptian Book of the Dead that is written on papyrus, showing the Weighing of the Heart in the Duat, where Anubis can be seen on the far right.
-The scales are shown with the feather balance, and Ammit awaits hearts that may need devoured.
+The scales are shown with the feather balance, and Ammit awaits hearts that need to be devoured.

 While the Duat has a variety of depictions, the Book of the Dead (also known as The Book of Coming Forth by Day) is considered to be an important and vital resource to understanding the Duat and is one of the most studied texts in Egyptology.
 Therefore, the conceptions of the Duat found in this text are considered to be the most commonly referenced canon when discussing ancient Egyptian afterlife beliefs.
 The Book of the Dead and Coffin Texts were collections of spells and prayers to protect the dead from the Duats dangerous landscape.
 None of the available sources that discuss the Duat are to lay out a geography or coherent setting, but to describe a succession of rites of passage which the dead would have to pass to reach eternal life.